Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         basic authentication HTTP AUTH [[!RFC7617]]
         or better methods like TLS client certificates MUST be used.
      6. The use of mutual authentication SHOULD be supported.
-        Client certificates SHOULD chain to a trusted CA.
+        Client certificates SHALL chain to a trusted CA -todo reference- , or be self assigned.
-        The use of Self Signed MUST be supported.
-     7. As compatibility profile for the TLS encryption we recommend the ingest SHOULD use the mozzilla intermediate compatibility profile which is supported in many available implementations [=MozillaTLS=].
+     7. As compatibility profile for the TLS encryption the ingest source SHOULD use the mozzilla intermediate compatibility profile [=MozillaTLS=].
+     8. In case of an authentication error .....
-     8. The  ingest source SHOULD terminate the [=HTTP POST=] request if data is not being sent at a rate commensurate with the MP4 fragment duration.
+     9. The  ingest source SHOULD terminate the [=HTTP POST=] request if data is not being sent at a rate commensurate with the MP4 fragment duration.
         An HTTP POST request that does not send data can prevent media processing entities
         from quickly disconnecting from the ingest source in the event of a service update.
-        For this reason, the HTTP POST for sparse data such as sparse tracks SHOULD be short-lived, terminating as soon as the sparse fragment is sent.
+     10. the HTTP POST for sparse
+        data SHOULD be short-lived,
+        terminating as soon as the sparse fragment is sent.
-     9. The POST request uses a POST_URL to the basepath of the publishing point at the media processing entity and MAY use an additional relative path when posting different streams and fragments.
+     11. The POST request uses a POST_URL to the basepath of the publishing point at the media processing entity and MAY use an additional relative path when posting different streams and fragments.